-Focus Area Objective Recommendation Disposal Infrastructure Objective 1: Authorize the Submit Permit/Directions Development Viljoenskroon landfill site.
-Application Report to DEAT for the continued operation of the Viljoenskroon landfill site.
+Focus Area Objective Recommendation Disposal Infrastructure Development Objective 1: Authorize the Viljoenskroon landfill site.
+Submit Permit/Directions Application Report to DEAT for the continued operation of the Viljoenskroon landfill site.
 Conduct full EIA as part of authorization process.
-Objective 2: Upgrade and Establish Guard House and Improve management of Ablution Facilities at the Kroonstad, Viljoenskroon disposal facilities.
-Upgrade and Steynsrus landfills. fencing at the Viljoenskroon disposal facility.
+Objective 2: Upgrade and Improve management of Kroonstad, Viljoenskroon and Steynsrus landfills.
+Establish Guard House and Ablution Facilities at the disposal facilities.
+Upgrade fencing at the Viljoenskroon disposal facility.
 Operate waste disposal facilities in accordance with Minimum Requirements and permit conditions (for Kroonstad and Steynsrus disposal sites which are permitted).
-Maintain Infrastructure on the sites. minastractare on the sites.
+Maintain Infrastructure on the sites.